 Identify

-The first cybersecurity risk assessment phase is the identification step.
+The first assessment phase is the identification step.
 For many organizations, this is the most difficult part of the assessment process.
 Increased cloud and Internet of Things (IoT) device adoption leads to visibility issues.

 Devices